LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 When in doubt, free trials are the perfect way to decide if a tool is worth investing in.
 If that tool starts to feel more like an obstacle than a lubricant, you can always leave it behind.

-What do I Need to Know about Marketing?
+What Do I Need to Know About Marketing?

 The most important feature of any marketing tool is the person using it.
 A skilled marketer with basic tools will always out-market someone with advanced tools who doesn’t know what they’re doing.
 If you want to get the most out of your marketing tools, you need to work on your marketing skills and become a student of marketing.